PBLab/python-pysight/docs/usage.rst

 If you use option #1, The algorithm will create a PySightOutput object which grants access to raw and processed data.
 Other outputs come in the form of in-memory numpy arrays and ``.hdf5`` compressed multidimensional files.
 The output options are:

 * **In Memory** - The returned objects contain all photons and generated histograms.
-Use it if you wish to further process the data in Python.
+Use it if you wish to further process the data in Python, or view it using tools like `matplotlib <https://matplotlib.org/>`_ or `napari <napari.org>`_.
 * **Full Stack** - PySight will save to disk a multidimensional histogram, one per spectral channel, with all of the events recorded.
   Dimensions are [t, x, y, z, tau].
 * **Summed Stack** - PySight will sum the _t_ dimension of the Full Stack to received a summed projection over time of the entire experiment.

 .. note:: If you run the script from the command line (option #2) or in batch mode you can only interact with the final ``.hdf5`` files.